Estimated reading time: 12 minutes

 ORS 475A requires a non-directive approach to psilocybin services, meaning that facilitators will support clients through psilocybin services without directing the client experience.
 Licensed facilitators are required to be present with clients during the three components of psilocybin services, which include preparation, administration, and integration sessions.

 In Oregon, although licensed facilitators may hold other professional licenses they may not practice on other professional licenses while providing preparation, administration, or integration sessions to clients.
-If you currently hold a professional license in Oregon and are interested in becoming a licensed facilitator, work with your professional licensing board for further guidance regarding risks associated with being licensed under ORS 475A.
+If you currently hold a professional license in Oregon and are interested in becoming a licensed facilitator, work with your professional licensing board and consider insights from a Psilocybin Consultant regarding the risks associated with ORS 475A.

 Facilitator Applicant Requirements